ARIA Core Library

 The ARIA C++ library is provided with all robots

-ARIA provides an interface and framework for controlling and receiving data from all MobileRobots (ActivMedia) robot platforms, as well as many accessory devices (other devices have separate interface libraries), all from a simple, single C++ library.
+ARIA provides an interface and framework for controlling and receiving data from all MobileRobots (ActivMedia) robot platforms, as well as many sensors and other accessory devices, all from a simple, single C++ library.
 ARIA includes utilities useful for writing robot control software as well as tools for writing cross-platform (Windows and Linux) code (such as network sockets and threads).
 ARIA is the foundation for all other MobileRobots software libraries, such as ArNetworking and ARNL.

-- Full source code provided, under than GNU General Public License.
+- Full source code provided, under the GNU General Public License.

-- Libraries (both static and dynamic) provided for Linux (GCC 3.4 or 4.x) and for Windows (MS Visual C++ 2003 and 2008).
+- Libraries provided for Linux and Windows.
 ARIA is portable C++, and can be recompiled for different compilers and platforms.

 - Java interface included (via wrapper library and JNI)